indexed-finance/docs/community/user-governance.md

 If you own NDX tokens, it is worth weighing whether or not you wish to utilize them primarily for their voting capabilities or their ability to earn fees as liquidity.

-The core developer team informs the DAO in advance of any intended proposal submission, be it on or off-chain, so that those who are staking but may wish to vote have time to exit their positions and delegate appropriately.
+The core developer team informs the DAO in the [Discord](https://discord.indexed.finance) in advance of any intended proposal submissions, be they on or off-chain, so that those who are staking but may wish to vote have time to exit their positions and delegate appropriately.

 ### An Aside: The Best Of Both Worlds

-Indexed has been developing a protocol upgrade that will permit members of the DAO to stake their NDX tokens in exchange for [dNDX](https://forum.indexed.finance/t/create-dndx-a-dividends-token-for-indexed-fee-revenue/610), a dividend-bearing variant that is entitled to a pro-rata share of all protocol revenue.
+Indexed allows members of the DAO to stake their NDX tokens in exchange for [dNDX](https://etherscan.io/token/0x262cd9adce436b6827c01291b84f1871fb8b95a3), a dividend-bearing variant that is entitled to a pro-rata share of 60% of all protocol revenue.
+Holders of the NDX token can enter a timelock in exchange for dNDX via the Timelock webpage [here](https://indexed.finance/timelocks), and details about dNDX are available on [this Medium post](https://ndxfi.medium.com/ndx-is-now-a-productive-asset-fa375e3f8db0).

-This is not yet live, but NDX that is staked in this way will automatically delegate to stakers, allowing for both revenue generation and voting simultaneously.
+NDX that is entered into a timelock in this way is automatically delegated back to stakers, allowing for both revenue generation and on-chain voting simultaneously.
+Our Snapshot strategy accounts for both NDX tokens that have been delegated to you _and_ undelegated NDX that is within your wallet, so you can also use these locked tokens to vote off-chain via Snapshot.

 ## Metagovernance